ucldc/ucldc-docs/docs/dams/complex-objects.md

 ---
 layout: doc
-title: Creating Complex Objects
+title: Creating a Complex Object
 next_section:
 prev_section: dams/edit-objects
 permalink: /complex-objects/
 ---

-## Creating Complex Objects

 Any of the document types (Picture, File, Audio, Video) can contain any number of component objects of any document type.
 This structure can be flat: